Trusted WordPress tutorials, when you need them most.

 Thrive Comments' post-comment actions

 We hope this article helped you learn how to display the most recent comments in WordPress.
-You may also want to see our guide on how to allow user registration on your WordPress website or our expert picks for the best WordPress membership plugins.
+You may also want to see our article on how to get more comments on your WordPress blog posts and our beginner’s guide to writing a good blog comment and bypassing the spam filter.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.